 By Justin Izzo, Content Marketing Manager, DocSend

-In order to get their ideas off the ground and grow their businesses over time, most start-up founders inevitably need to secure outside funding.
+In order to get their ideas off the ground and grow their businesses over time, most startup founders inevitably need to secure outside funding.
 The problem?
 Fundraising takes valuable time away from running your business, and it can be hard to know how to tell your company’s story in the most compelling way possible.
-A concise, well-organised pitch deck can mean the difference between a fast funding round raise and having to go back to the drawing board.
+A concise, well-organized pitch deck can mean the difference between a fast funding round raise and having to go back to the drawing board.

 But how is a busy founder supposed to know what investors look for in a deck?
 DocSend’s research gives founders data-driven insights to efficiently pitch investors, which allows them to get back to work growing their businesses.

 I run DocSend’s fundraising research, which means turning pitch-deck data into actionable insights for founders at varying stages of startup maturity.
 DocSend’s tracking and analytics allows us to anonymously aggregate data about how pitch decks are shared and viewed on our platform: Data collected includes everything from how much time investors are spending on decks to the average number of investors that founders are sending their deck to each week.

 In our research, we marry this data from our product with data about founders’ fundraising outcomes.
 This allows us to show how fundraising trends change over time and to make predictions about what it will look like in the future.
 Founders, therefore, can stay up to date on what investors really want to know about their startups.